-Climate rallies taking place across Switzerland
+Climate rallies take place across Switzerland

-Rallies demanding climate action are again taking place across Switzerland as part of a worldwide “climate strike” led by young people.
+Rallies demanding climate action have been again taking place across Switzerland as part of a worldwide “climate strike” led by young people.

+More than 20,000 people in 25 cities and towns have been attending, according to the Swiss news agency.
+This included over 10,000 in Zurich and around 4,000 in canton Bern.

-Initial reports said the turnout was down on previous such days of action, of which there have been five since the beginning of the year.
+Overall, the turnout was down on previous such days of action, of which there have been five since the beginning of the year.

 In Lausanne, for example, police estimated a turnout of some 4,500 people when the march set out, compared with around 10,000 in previous demonstrations.
 Slogans included “the snow must go on” and “escape to Mars or save the planet!”.